-Videoconference courses allow students at different Jefferson State campuses to receive simultaneous instruction, interacting with their instructor and their classmates as though all participants were in the same classroom.
+Videoconference courses allow students at different Jefferson State campuses or instructional sites to receive simultaneous instruction via two-way video, interacting with their instructor and their classmates as though all participants were in the same classroom.
 Interactive videoconference courses are similar to traditional lecture courses, with regularly scheduled class meetings.
+Students are expected to attend class in the videoconference classroom on the days and times specified in the class schedule.
 Students in interactive videoconference courses may be required to use Blackboard or other forms of instructional technology.
+Students enrolled in a videoconference course must be able to present a valid photo ID upon request to verify their identity and should expect to do so to complete some course requirements.

-Internet, hybrid/blended and videoconference courses follow the same course outlines and semester calendar as equivalent on-campus lecture courses, are taught by Jefferson State instructors and usually require a textbook.
-Credit awarded for grades earned in Internet, hybrid/blended and videoconference courses is the same as credit awarded for grades earned in equivalent on-campus lecture courses.
+Internet, hybrid and videoconference courses follow the same course outlines and semester calendar as equivalent on-campus lecture courses, are taught by Jefferson State instructors and usually require a textbook.
+Credit awarded for grades earned in Internet, hybrid and videoconference courses is the same as credit awarded for grades earned in equivalent on-campus lecture courses.

-Students enrolled in Internet courses or hybrid/blended courses should either have a home computer with reliable Internet service or plan to complete online work in the open computer labs available at every Jefferson State campus.
-Instruction in some Blackboard courses is delivered through streaming video and/or audio, which requires high-speed Internet.
+Students enrolled in Internet courses or hybrid courses should either have a home computer with reliable Internet service or plan to complete online work in the open computer labs available at every Jefferson State campus.
+Instruction in some Blackboard courses is delivered through streaming video and/ or audio, which requires high-speed Internet.

-Students enrolled in Internet courses or hybrid/blended courses become responsible for course materials and assignments in Blackboard on the first official class day of each semester.
+Students enrolled in Internet courses or hybrid courses become responsible for course materials and assignments in Blackboard on the first official class day of each semester.
 To access Blackboard: